audacity/audacity-support/nyquist-plugins/effect-plugins/time-pitch-and-tempo.md

 ### Trim / Extend

-This plug-in can trim audio from the start and/or end of a track (or track selection), or pad the start and/or end with silence, or any combination of the two.
+This plugin can trim audio from the start and/or end of a track (or track selection), or pad the start and/or end with silence, or any combination of the two.

 {% file src="../../.gitbook/assets/TrimExtend.ny" %}
-Download Plug-in
+Download Plugin
 {% endfile %}

 <details>